ontechalex/os_lab_2/README.md

     The quit command will end the operation of the shell and exit the process.

 ### 2.3 I/O Redirection
   This shell also supports I/O redirection from and to files.
 This can be done by utlilizing the >, >>, and < characters. > and >> are used to direct output to a specified file while < takes input from a specified file.
 All the commands specified in the example sections can be used to test the command line.

   #### 2.3.1 EXAMPLE

-  'adder < in.txt'
+  `adder < in.txt`

   In this example the adder will read whatever is in in.txt and use it as command line arguements to the program adder.
 This will then output to whatever the total is to the command line.

   #### 2.3.2 EXAMPLE

-  'adder 10 5 > out.txt'
+  `adder 10 5 > out.txt`

   In this example, the adder will take in 10 and 5 as the command line arguements.
   The result of this will then be sent to the file out.txt.

   #### 2.3.3 EXAMPLE

-  'adder 10 5 < in.txt > out.txt'
+  `adder 10 5 < in.txt > out.txt`

   In this example, the shell will run the program adder using 10 and 5 as the command line arguements.
 In addition to this, it will read whatever is in in.txt and use that as additional command line arguements.
 The outout will then be directed to out.txt.
 Because we used the > it will truncate and overwrite whatever is there, if we wanted to append we would use the >> instead.

 ### 2.4 Other features
   In some cases a programmer may want to use a batchfile in order to run commands automatically.
 This can be done by specifying commands in a text file named "Batchfile.txt".
 The shell will then read the contents of the text file and attempt to run the commands.